 Some granite countertops have been known to emit radon.
 That’s because granite is mined from the ground where uranium and radon are also found.

-Homeowners can purchase radon test kits themselves from Radon Environmental Management, but make sure you follow the instructions.
+Homeowners can purchase radon test kits themselves from a big box store but make sure you follow the instructions.
 For example, radon detectors must be placed a certain distance away from interior walls, exterior walls, below the ceiling, and above the ground.
 Do it the wrong way and the test results can be compromised.

-Homeowners are encouraged to hire a professional to test for radon, such as a home inspector certified by the Canadian National Radon Proficiency Program (C-NRPP), in order to ensure accurate test results.
-You can also hire a home inspector who can test your home for radon.
+However, I recommend homeowners hire a professional to test for radon, such as a home inspector certified by the Canadian National Radon Proficiency Program (C-NRPP), in order to ensure accurate test results.
+You can also hire a home inspector with special C-NRPP designation to test your home for radon.

 Short & Long-Term Testing for Radon